krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2020.05.25    - version 2.0.14 =
+* Enhancement   - Make sure that order amount is zero for subscription payment method change.
+* Enhancement   - Improved JavaScript to support missing address data from Klarna.
+Supports a coming update to Klarnas system.
+* Fix           - Prevent trying to access empty array in some cases. ( Thank you Sarang Shahane )

 = 2020.04.29    - version 2.0.13 =
 * Enhancement	- Added custom attribute to stop password and text fields in settings to be autofilled with incorrect data.
 * Enhancement	- Added clearing of KCO sessions after finalizing the purchase on the confirmation page.
 Better support for things like custom thank you pages.